1.1.Choosing Your Domain Name

 The system we use for digital.brynmawr.edu uses a special script installer called Installatron (in cPanel) that allows you to automatically install dozens of open source applications.
 When you use Installatron, you don’t need to worry about moving files, creating databases, or doing the initial configuration.
 It’s all taken care of for you.

 WordPress is an open-source publishing platform that can be used for setting up a blog or basic website.
 It is one of the most popular publishing platforms on the web.
-Setting up a WordPress install on your own domain can be done by following these simple steps:
+Installing WordPress on your own domain can be done by following these simple steps:

 Once logged at https://digital.brynmawr.edu/dashboard/ you’ll be at the homepage of your cPanel (control panel).
 Look in the first section, Applications, then click the WordPress button.